joshuaar/SparkStats/README.md

 fooling around with spark.

-Pay this no mind.
+This may be useful as a template for creating additional projects.

+I had to add a few things to get Spark to play nice with assembly.

+See simple.sbt for details